-Cooking a turkey is easier than ever!
+Cooking a Turkey is easier than ever!
 Follow my simple recipe for preparing and roasting a delicious and juicy Thanksgiving Turkey that will impress the whole family!

 This recipe is made with a lemon butter injection marinade that gets deep in the turkey for moist and flavorful meat.
 Topped with a simple dry rub and a few other tricks for crispy skin and a tender and juicy bird!

-Taking on the role of host or hostess at Thanksgiving can feel a little daunting, especially since it usually means you’re the one in charge of the cooking the turkey.
+Taking on the role of host or hostess at Thanksgiving can feel a little daunting, especially since it usually means you’re the one in charge of cooking the turkey.

 However, it’s actually really easy to make a juicy, flavorful, and perfect turkey.
 It’s a multi-step process and you’ll need a few uncommon kitchen tools, but I promise you, even the most unskilled home cook can pull off this amazing turkey recipe!